pragal18/Masterthesis_v2/readme.txt

 		Specify the file or subset of files that needs to be extracted from nif-context file Example
 ./separate_scripts.sh -p F:/Master_thesis/nif_context_de.ttl (Extracts all the Wikipedia articles in German language and stores in Files/Inputde folder)
 ./separate_scripts.sh -p F:/Master_thesis/nif_context_en.ttl -s St (Extracts all articles that starts with "St" in English Language and stores in Files/Inputen folder)
 ./separate_scripts.sh -p F:/Master_thesis/nif_context_es.ttl -s 5 (Extracts the article 5 in Spanish Language and stores in Files/Inputes folder)
+./separate_scripts.sh -p F:/Master_thesis/nif_text_links_fr.ttl (Creates a CSV file with all the surfaceforms-Links-POS and store in
+Files/LinkDataset.csv for French Language)

 Step 3:
 Perform various NLP tasks by running 'runme.sh' with the following arguments :